scholtzm/vapor/examples/pong/README.md

-# Vapor Example - Basic
+# Vapor Example - Pong

-Simple example which demonstrates how to make a pretty basic bot.
+Simple example which demonstrates a bot that reacts to chat message "ping".

 ### Run